 However, the FOMC should do more than simply decide at each meeting whether or not to buy more assets or to keep interest rates low for longer.
 Any current decision is based on the FOMC’s forecast of the future, and no forecast can be perfect.
 The Committee should provide a public contingency plan—that is, provide clear guidance on how it will respond to a variety of relevant scenarios.
 For example, the Committee recently projected that in 2011, core inflation will be 1.9 percent and that it will fall back in 2012 and 2013 to around 1.7 percent.
 Suppose hypothetically that core inflation, and the outlook for core inflation, has risen to 3 percent by the end of 2013, while unemployment has fallen to between 8 percent and 8.5 percent.
 A public contingency plan would allow the public to know what the Committee intends to do in that eventuality.

 No contingency plan can ever be definitive.
-Inevitably, the FOMC will learn things that it did not expect to learn, and events will occur that it did not expect to occur.
+Inevitably, the FOMC will learn things that it did not expect to learn.
 And so there may be conditions that force the FOMC to deviate from a chosen plan.
 However, having a public plan, and couching its decisions against the backdrop of that plan, will enhance Federal Reserve transparency, credibility, accountability and consistency.

 Thank you for listening.
 I’d be happy to take your questions.